rpedersen3/agent-explorer/apps/web/SOLUTION_SIMPLE.md

 ### Step 1: Check Cloudflare Dashboard

 1. Go to: https://dash.cloudflare.com/
-2. Pages → erc8004-web → Settings → Builds & deployments
+2. Pages → agent-explorer → Settings → Builds & deployments
 3. **Look at "Framework preset"**
    - What does it say?
    - If it's blank or "Other" → That's the problem!